Milwaukee Brewers ball-in-glove logo: History

 In 1977, the Milwaukee Brewers of Major League Baseball sponsored a contest to replace the team's Barrelman logo.
 The team received 1,932 entries, from which they selected a logo designed by a 30-year-old college art student Tom Meindel.
 The colors of the contest submission from Meindel were brown and yellow.
 Meindel received US$2,000 for the design, but he did not receive royalties.
-The explanation for the design is that the fingers of a glove form an M, which stands for Milwaukee, and the thumb and pocket of the glove form the letter B, which represents the Brewers.
+The fingers of the glove form an M, which stands for Milwaukee, and the thumb and pocket of the glove form a lowercase letter B, which represents Brewers.

 The logo was used by the Brewers from 1978 to 1993.
 From 1993 to 2019, the team used different logos but in 2006 the Brewers occasionally brought back the logo for some games.
 In 2019 the logo was used for 53 games.
 The logo's designer did not live to see the logo make a comeback.
 Meindel struggled with depression later in life and died by suicide on May 5, 2018.

 In 2017, the team began exploring a logo redesign.
 The team hired a Hattiesburg, Mississippi, company called RARE Design to develop a new logo.
 The company selected the ball-in-glove logo, noting "how devoted fans still were to that symbol".
 The logo was released in 2020 to commemorate the team's 50th-anniversary celebration.
 Beginning in the 2020 season, the Brewers went back to the ball-in-glove logo on uniforms which they referred to as "retro-inspired".